TraceMachina/nativelink/deployment-examples/kubernetes/README.md

 nix eval github:TraceMachina/nativelink/someCommit#image.imageTag --raw
 ```

-Alternatively, the tag can be derived from the upstream sources at the current state of the upstream main branch by running this command:
+You can also derive the tag from the upstream sources at the current state of the upstream main branch by running this command:

 ```sh
 nix eval github:TraceMachina/nativelink#image.imageTag --raw
 ```

-Similarly, you can also clone or checkout a specific version or commit of the NativeLink git repository to evaluate the output of the entire NativeLink flake.
+Similarly, you can also clone or checkout a specific version or commit of the NativeLink git repository to inspect the output of the entire NativeLink flake.
 For example, assuming you've done the [NativeLink Getting Started Guide](https://github.com/TraceMachina/nativelink?tab=readme-ov-file#getting-started-with-nativelink) and cloned the repository, you can run these sample commands:

 ```sh
 git log